halcyonseeker/leibowitz/README.md

   conventions of Unix-like systems.
 * **A web interface** that consists of a somewhat primitive GUI for a browsing and managing a knowledge base.
-It does NOT yet have any concept of permissions so I would strongly recommend exposing it over a network unless you trust every device connected to it or gate it behind HTTP basic authentication with a reverse proxy.
+It does NOT yet have any concept of permissions so I would strongly recommend against exposing it over a network unless you trust every device connected to it or gate it behind HTTP basic authentication with a reverse proxy.

 ![A screenshot of the Leibowitz web view showing the main file listing](docs/web_main_file_listing.png)